 A pancreas transplant is surgery to implant a healthy pancreas from a donor into a person with diabetes.
 Pancreas transplants give the person a chance to stop taking insulin injections.

 The healthy pancreas is taken from a donor who is brain dead, but is still on life support.
-The donor pancreas must be carefully matched to the patient who is receiving it.
+The donor pancreas must be carefully matched to the person who is receiving it.
 The healthy pancreas is transported in a cooled solution that preserves the organ for up to about 20 hours.

 The surgery for a pancreas transplant takes about 3 hours.
-This operation is usually done at the same time as a kidney transplant in diabetic patients with kidney disease.
+This operation is usually done at the same time as a kidney transplant in diabetic people with kidney disease.
 The combined operation takes about 6 hours.

 The pancreas makes a substance called insulin.
 Insulin moves glucose, a sugar, from the blood into the muscles, fat, and liver cells, where it can be used as fuel.

-In people with type 1 diabetes, the pancreas does not make enough, or sometimes any, insulin.
+In people with type 1 diabetes, the pancreas does not make enough, or sometimes any insulin.
 This causes glucose to build up in the blood, leading to a high level of sugar in the blood.
 High blood sugar over a long time can cause many complications, including:

 A pancreas transplant can cure diabetes and eliminate the need for insulin shots.
-Because of the risks involved with surgery, most persons with type 1 diabetes do not have a pancreas transplant just after they are diagnosed.
+Because of the risks involved with surgery, most people with type 1 diabetes do not have a pancreas transplant just after they are diagnosed.

 Pancreas transplant is rarely done alone.
 It is almost always done when someone with type 1 diabetes also needs a kidney transplant.

-Risks of anesthesia include:
+Risks of anesthesia and surgery in general include: